RimoAccelerator/KST48/README.md

 1. Yumiao Ma.
 Formal Pericyclic-Coupled Electron Transfer: I. Stepwise Formal Diels-Alder Cycloaddition Enabled by Addition-Coupled Electron Transfer.
 ChemRxiv 2022.
 DOI: 10.26434/chemrxiv-2022-zt155.

 2. Yumiao Ma.
-KST48: A Powerful Tool for MECP location. https://github.com/RimoAccelerator/KST48, accessed on xxxx.xx.xx
+KST48: A Powerful Tool for MECP locating. https://github.com/RimoAccelerator/KST48, accessed on xxxx.xx.xx

 The citation will be updated once KST48 is published in a journal or as preprint.